Spring 2026 Seminar Series

 Location: Ruan Conference Room – lower level (Chambers Hall 600 Foster Street)

-This talk will be given in person on Northwestern's Evanston campus at the location listed above.
+This talk will be given in person on Northwestern's Evanston campus.

 Time: 11:00 a.m. to 12:00 p.m. central time